 With a competitive finish at the world's most extreme hill climb under their belt, we have no reason to doubt that this shop is capable of making one hell of a time attack car, and the parts going into the build suggest that they're as serious about this car as they were about the Enviate.

 We reached out to LoveFab regarding their intentions for the car, and Cody Loveland, for whom the shop is named, responded with a plethora of information.

-The car's heart is a 3.2 liter J32A2 V-6 from an early 2000s-era Acura that it bursts out of a hole cut in the Civic's cut hood, a la Aliens.
-It was swapped in and turbocharged back in 2013, padding its power output from 260 horses from the factory to 377 wheel horsepower on 9 psi of boost and pump gas.
+The car's heart is a 3.2 liter J32A2 V6 from an early 2000's Acura, and it bursts out of a hole cut in the Civic's cut hood, a la Aliens.
+It was swapped in and turbocharged back in 2013, padding its power output from 260 from the factory to 377 wheel horsepower on 9 PSI and pump gas.
 With a simple build, Loveland says it is capable of making over 600 horsepower, and over 1000 with a more extensive build and a stronger transmission.